tnektnek/carbonbeat/README.md

 # Carbonbeat

-Carbonbeat currently supports shipping notifications from the Carbon Black Defense notifications API.
+Carbonbeat currently supports shipping notifications from the Carbon Black Threat Hunter notifications API.
+A syslog approach can be done via CB's standard syslog connector [here](https://github.com/carbonblack/cbc-syslog).

 Refer to CONTRIBUTING.md for how to make and build the binary.
 This is specifically for Carbon Black Threat Hunter Cloud pulling from the /v3/api/notiications endpoint.
 Additional API permissions are needed and adjustments made if attempting to pull Audit Events as well, which is what the default master branch is intended to do.